 Students - Frequently Asked Questions

--- I cannot log into Blackboard.
-What's the problem?
+- I cannot log into Blackboard.
+What is the problem?

 The answer to this question is generally one of several things: